Jared-Godar/analyticalskillsbook/README.md

 * **Chapter 7**: *[Optimization](/jupyter_notebooks/chapter7.ipynb)*
 * **Chapter 8**: *Wrapping Up*
 * **Appendix**: *[A Brief Intro to Machine Learning (and AB testing)](/jupyter_notebooks/appendix.ipynb)*

+### Attribution

+We appreciate, but do not require, attribution.
+An attribution usually includes the title, author, publisher, and ISBN.
+For example: *Analytical Skills for AI and Data Science* by Daniel Vaughan (O’Reilly).
+Copyright 2020 Daniel Vaughan, 978-1-492-06094-9